trifectatechfoundation/teach-rs/exercises/book/B-application-programming/mod.md

 # Module B - Application programming
+*Code written in this exercise has to adhere to the Rust API Guidelines.
+[A checklist can be found here.](https://rust-lang.github.io/api-guidelines/checklist.html)*

 ## B.1 Serializing and deserializing of `String`s with `serde`
 *This exercise is adapted from the [serde_lifetimes exercise](https://github.com/ferrous-systems/teaching-material/blob/main/assignments/serde-lifetimes.adoc) by Ferrous Systems*